kralljr/oneclass-datateam/README.md

 # oneclass-datateam
 One-class SVM code files for the data team

-The usps dataset can be found here: http://statweb.stanford.edu/~tibs/ElemStatLearn/data.html
+The USPS zipcode dataset can be found here: http://statweb.stanford.edu/~tibs/ElemStatLearn/data.html